JonMichaelUy/worldwidewebcam/README.md

 WorldWideWebcam

 Welcome to my first project,  WorldWideWebcam!
 I created this webcam viewer in order to view scenes from around the world.
-Ive included three viewing options: Random, Category, Random-LIVE only.
+Ive included three viewing options: Choose a Category, Surprise Me (Random),  LIVE (nly displays a currently streaming webcam).

-Tehcnologies used:
+Technologies used:

   JavaScript
   HTML